Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Numerical Experiments

+To run the evaluations, 100 test instances of each size were created. \revisedii{For each test instance, CPLEX was used for two hours to solve it and} the best lower bound found within the time limit was saved (we note that when there is an integrality gap between the Lagrangian lower bound and the optimal objective value if given sufficient time CPLEX will find a tighter lower bound than the column generation procedure).
+Then, the dual lower bounds computed at the dual values output by the initialisation methods were calculated by \eqref{problem_eq_dw_lower_bound} and compared against the lower bound found by CPLEX.

-Table \ref{tab_lower_bound} shows the qualities of the lower and upper bounds obtained after one iteration of the column generation procedure and the required time (all times in this section are wall clock times) to run the initialization methods.
-Out of 40 test instances, 8 instances are sampled and the lower bounds of the costs are computed by running CPLEX for 4 hours per instance.
-Then the lower and upper bounds obtained from the column generation procedure are scaled so that the lower bounds from CPLEX becomes 1.0 (the upper bound obtained from CPLEX was very close to the lower bound from CPLEX, typically the gap was 0.04\% in 1000-generator cases).
-The table reports the average of the scaled bounds on the 8 instances.
+Table \ref{tab_lower_bound} shows the tightness of the dual lower bounds and the required time (all times in this section are wall clock times) to run the initialisation methods.
+The tightness of the dual lower bounds is reported as the average percentage gaps between the bounds.
+For comparison, the average gap for the objective value of the \gls{LPR} (which is also a valid lower bound) is shown in the table as well (labelled as \gls{LPR} objective value).

-Clearly, coldstart outputs dual values with poor lower bounds.
-Although the lower bounds of the remaining 4 methods are comparable, the lower bounds obtained from the method based on a neural network seems to be tighter than the lower bounds from the others.
-In all cases, the upper bounds are looser than the lower bounds.
-Also, methods with tighter lower bounds tend to have tighter upper bounds.
-However, the upper bounds are likely to vary if we use a different primal heuristic in the column generation procedure.
-The solution time of the LPR grows rapidly and it takes significant time especially on larger problems.
+Clearly, coldstart yields poor lower bounds. \revisedii{The performance of \gls{LPR} initialisation is significantly better than coldstart.
+The column pre-population initialisation method gives even better lower bounds, and in particular, is the best on 200-generator instances.
+However, the performance is poorer on the largest test instances.
+The lower bounds of the methods based on machine learning are comparable, and they give the best lower bounds on large test instances.
+Among these methods, the neural network with the double-sampling training performs best on the two largest instances. } The computational time of the column pre-population and \gls{LPR} initialisation grows significantly as the problem size increases.

 On the other hand, the computational time of the other methods remains small.
+We note that as discussed in Section \ref{sec_dantzig_wolfe_decomposition_subsec_initial_dual_lower_bounds_in_cg} the optimal \gls{LPR} objective value gives a lower bound, but we see from Table \ref{tab_lower_bound} that the dual lower bound evaluated at the optimal dual yields significantly tighter lower bounds.